 As long as we treat the word apartheid as if it were the last word of racism and not as the most appropriate adjective for a still-too-common state of affairs that it is, nations like ours will continue to reconcile, with a theo-political sleight of hand, their dually racist-but-not-"criminally"-racist natures in something like a hypostatic union.
 And it will remain the case that in these free and democratic United States, a black man will be extrajudically killed every 28 hours by police, security guards or self-appointed vigilantes.

 Frantz Fanon's prescience with regard to those he (rightly) called the "wretched of the earth," which I quoted as the epigraph to this post, ought give us pause to think much more carefully and critically about what happened last night in Ferguson.
 Humanity was threatened and humanity was, temporarily and provisionally, defended.
 Whatever happens henceforth in Ferguson will be but one more battle in this protracted war.
-As all wars go, the weapons employed will only get more deadly, never less so, and we ought not be surprised to see those whose primary interest is to secure the victory of humanity sharpening theirs.
-It would be best if we could call off their attackers before anyone else dies.
-Short of that, we ought get straight to the work of sharpening.
+As all wars go, the weapons employed will only get more deadly, never less so, and we ought not be surprised to see those whose primary interest is to secure the victory of humanity defensively sharpening their swords.
+It would be best if we could disarm their attackers before anyone else dies.
+Short of that, we ought get out of the way of their sharpening.